RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 These notebooks are intended to be used in conjunction with above books.
 Each notebook contains a chapter.
 It is not the intention to cover each example in all books, just to get the reader going.

+I consider both projects `ROSStanPluto` and `SR2StanPluto` as "work in progress projects", no guarantees all notebooks will always work without hickups.

 ## Prerequisites

 To complete below steps and run the notebooks you need: